 Roy Mateus is the Program Manager of the CLP and TESOL Certificate Program with 15 years of experience.
 Roy worked for Columbia Business School for 13 years as an officer in the Marketing Division, as Coordinator in Human Resources, and as assistant Coordinator for the Adjunct Faculty Center.
 Later Roy transferred to Teachers College, where he became the Program Assistant for TESOL-LING.
-Roy speaks several languages and is currently a part-time student pursuing his B.A. in Italian.
+Roy speaks several languages and is currently a part-time student pursuing his B.S. in Geoscience.

-Siân Barbara Morgan is the CLP Testing Coordinator.
-With extensive teaching experience, she has worked as a French teacher in Coventry (UK), and later as an English lecturer in Italy at the University of Modena and Reggio Emilia.
+Sian Barbara Morgan is the CLP Fellow with extensive teaching experience, she has worked as a French teacher in Coventry (UK), and later as an English lecturer in Italy at the University of Modena and Reggio Emilia.
 She is also a certified speaking and writing examiner for Cambridge ESOL and British Council IELTS.
-Siân’s main research interests include second language writing, discourse analysis, learner corpora and performance assessment.
+Sian's main research interests include second language writing, discourse analysis, learner corpora and performance assessment.
 She is currently pursuing her Doctorate at Teachers College.

 Fellow (Incoming Fall 2014)Andrew Schenck is a CLP Fellow.
 He has served as an English as a Foreign Language (EFL) instructor for over 15 years in South Korea.
 During this period, he has taught a variety of courses concerning subject areas such as TOEFL, English literature, and EFL writing.
 He has also trained preservice and inservice teachers, helping them to become better educators through the application of theoretical concepts to practice.
 While working in South Korea, Andrew has earned a master’s degree in Educational Foundations and a second master’s degree in TESOL.
 He has also published a variety of articles exploring Second Language Acquisition, writing evaluation, the use of English corpora, and multicultural education